Yelp/venv-update/docs/source/index.rst

 pip-faster is a drop-in replacement for pip. ``pip-faster``'s contract is:

-   Take the same argumeents and give the same results as ``pip``, just more quickly.
+   Take the same arguments and give the same results as ``pip``, just more quickly.

 This is *especially* true in the case of pinned requirements (e.g. ``package-x==1.2.3``).
 If you're also using venv-update (which we heartily recommend!), you can view